 With any gear choice, my recommendation is to do your research first, then try to filter the choices based on features you want most in your perfect trekking poles.

-I highly recommend Outdoor Gear Lab, who promote themselves as the world’s most in-depth and scientific reviews of gear.
-They exhaustively test a range of gear and do great Best of and Most Popular Reports on a large range of outdoor gear products.
-Read their Best Trekking Poles of 2020 article or future years when you investigate your trekking pole choice.
-Clever Hiker website is also an informative source of information.
-Here is their latest report on trekking poles.
+I highly recommend Outdoor Gear Lab, which promotes itself as the world’s most in-depth and scientific reviewer of gear.
+They do regular Best of and Most Popular Reports on a large range of outdoor products.
+Read their Best Trekking Poles article here, most recently updated October 2021, for a thorough overview of the latest trekking pole offerings.
+The Clever Hiker website is another informative source of information.
+Here is their latest report on the pros and cons of trekking poles.
 As is Greenbelly, a company producing ultralight products for thru hikers.
 Check out their blog titled 11 best ultralight trekking poles for more excellent insights.
 And I am indebted to the creators of the FitforTrips blog which I have quoted extensively throughout this story.

 I think a decision tree might be a nice unbiased way to weed out the facts, free of emotion that can offer you a balanced way to calculate the risk and rewards of your ultimate trekking pole decision.
 I am still working on it, but here are the criteria I look for in a trekking pole that may help you narrow your choice.
 For this article, assume we are referring to a pair of poles.